agersant/crystal/docs/api/ui/ui_element_set_focusable.md

 This method should be used to govern whether an element can _ever_ receive focus, and should not be called outside initialization.
 To temporarily allow or prevent an element from receiving focus, see [set_active](ui_element_set_active).

+{: .warning}
+This method does not retroactively clear focus when making a focused element unfocusable.

 ## Usage

 ```lua